NaturalEssentialsInc/bulk-careers/jobs/warehouse-stock-associate.md

 ---
 templateKey: Job
-postDate: 2022-09-01T11:26:16.360Z
+postDate: 2023-01-03T19:52:20.944Z
-active: false
+active: true
 title: "Warehouse Stock Associate "
 ---
+**Job Description:**

-The Warehouse Associate supports the order fulfillment and inventory teams by ensuring incoming product is accurately and efficiently placed throughout the warehouse.
+The **Warehouse Stock Associate** supports the order fulfillment and inventory teams by ensuring incoming product is accurately and efficiently placed throughout the warehouse.
 Associates move inventory, downstock, support inventory integrity, and support efficient pick flow.

 Job duties may include, but are not limited to: